edeleastar/moodle-book/readme.md

 ##Analytics

-If you place a file called 'ga' in the root of the course containin a valid Google Analytics code, for example:
+If you place a file called 'ga' in the root of the course containing a valid Google Analytics code, for example:

 ~~~
 UA-12345678-2
 ~~~

-The appropriate Google Analytics code is inserted into each page.
-These codes can be created, and the web site traffic monitored, on the [Google Analytics](http://www.google.ie/analytics/) site.
+The appropriate Google Analytics js fragment is inserted into each page.
+These codes can be created, and the web  traffic monitored, on the [Google Analytics](http://www.google.ie/analytics/) site.